Murdered: Soul Suspect: Reception

 Murdered: Soul Suspect received an average reception upon release; most criticisms centered around the poor combat, short length, lack of replay value, and lack of difficulty.

-IGNs Lucy O'Brien called it "Mediocre" and said that: "There are some great concepts in Murdered: Soul Suspect, but they feel undercooked or underutilised, and the lack of demand for any real input from us makes Murdered feel like a pick-a-path game where there's only one path.
-It scrapes by on the power of its central whodunnit mystery, but I can't help but feel that Murdered: Soul Suspect is ten hours' worth of unfinished business."

-GameSpots Tom McShea praised certain aspects of the story, saying: "Despite [the] issues, at no point was I disenchanted by Soul Suspect.
-Even though I recognized how ludicrous the game often was, I was still invested in the story that was slowly unfolding."
-McShea wrapped up the review by saying: "Murdered: Soul Suspect has a lot more spirit than its taciturn protagonist could ever muster."
+IGNs Lucy O'Brien called it "Mediocre", criticizing it as leaving concepts unfinished and feeling "like a pick-a-path game where there's only one path."
+GameSpots Tom McShea praised certain aspects of the story despite its issues, arguing "Murdered: Soul Suspect has a lot more spirit than its taciturn protagonist could ever muster."

-Andrew Reiner of Game Informer summed up his review by saying "This is one of those games that I find myself raving about one second, and dragging through the mud the next.
-Is it worth your time?
-I think so.
-Despite its numerous shortcomings, I was entertained to the point of not wanting to put it down.
+Andrew Reiner of Game Informer was ambivalent towards the game, concluding "Despite its numerous shortcomings, I was entertained to the point of not wanting to put it down.
 It's a satisfying murder mystery and a sub-par game all rolled in one.
 The story won out in the end for me.
 If you can tolerate the shoddy investigation gameplay, there's plenty of fun (and wrong guessing) to be had."